 USPS Text Message Scam: How It Works

-The latest domain name used by cyber crooks is www.l8smk.info.
+The latest brand name used by cyber crooks is Fountain Blue Pools and the domain is www.l8smk.info.
 Do not access it, it is not from the United States Postal Office.
 Below you can see a screenshot with an example of a fake message.
 Here it is:

 The content states: “Urgent notice for your USPS delivery 7H5H5 from [today’s date].
 Proceed to l8smk.info.“

 It is one of the classics text message scams.

 The UPSP Survey Scam is just a phishing scheme, and it follows the same pattern as the FedEx Delivery Text scam, Amazon Prime Text Scam, Venmo Deposit Scam or the USPS Notification Scam.
 These links and pages may also contain a ‘tracking link’ or a message informing the victims that the shipper is having difficulty delivering the package.
 The bait varies, but the idea is that clicking the link takes you to a form that asks for personally identifying information, or to a site that downloads malware onto your computer.

 If you do get one of these texts on your phone, please don’t click the link.
 Delete the message and go ahead with your day.
 However, there are text messages and campaigns involving the USPS brand that are legitimate, such as the “Text RBG to 50409” movement.